-- (e) A school district may discontinue an approved charter school at any time.
-If it does so, it shall promptly notify the Board of Public Education in writing. - (vii) school district governance and control; - (viii) unrestricted, open student access; - (ix) compliance with all health and safety laws; - (x) teacher licensure and endorsement to the same extent as required or provided by state law or accreditation standards; - (xi)employee collective bargaining to the same extent as required or provided by state law; and - (xii) a plan for consideration of input by community members and staff as to formation and implementation issues.
-Consideration of input may be identified by formation of advisory committees involving staff and/or community members, conduct of a properly noticed public - meeting for purposes of comment on the formation or operation of the charter school, or any other reasonable means that result in an opportunity for input by staff and community members prior to a decision of significant interest to the public regarding the formation or operation of the charter school. - (e) A school district may discontinue an approved charter school at any time.
-If it does so, it shall promptly notify the Board of Public Education in writing.

-- e) A school district may discontinue an approved charter school at any time.
-If it does so, it shall promptly notify the Board of Public Education in writing. - (ii) unrestricted, open student access; - (iii) compliance with all health and safety laws; - (iv) teacher licensure and endorsement to the same extent as required or provided by state law or accreditation standards: - (v) employee collective bargaining to the same extent as required or provided by state law; and - (vi) a plan for consideration of input by community members and staff as to formation and implementation issues.
+- (b) The Board of Public Education may only grant charters to publicly funded schools or programs under the supervision and control of a locally elected board of trustees in an existing school district. - (c) The procedure by which a school district may apply to create a charter school and by which the Board of Public Education may approve, deny, evaluate, and renew a charter school shall be identical to that outlined in ARM 10.55.604. - (d) To be proposed by a school district and approved by the Board of Public Education, a charter school shall, at a minimum, guarantee the following: - (i) school district governance and control; - (ii) unrestricted, open student access; - (iii) compliance with all health and safety laws; - (iv) teacher licensure and endorsement to the same extent as required or provided by state law or accreditation standards: - (v) employee collective bargaining to the same extent as required or provided by state law; and - (vi) a plan for consideration of input by community members and staff as to formation and implementation issues.
 Consideration of input may be identified by formation of advisory committees involving staff and/or community members, conduct of a properly noticed public meeting for purposes of comment on the formation or operation of the charter school, or any other reasonable means that result in an opportunity for input by staff and community members prior to a decision of significant interest to the public regarding the formation or operation of the charter school. - (e) A school district may discontinue an approved charter school at any time.
+If it does so, it shall promptly notify the Board of Public Education in writing. - (ii) unrestricted, open student access; - (iii) compliance with all health and safety laws;

+- (iv) teacher licensure and endorsement to the same extent as required or provided by state law or accreditation standards;

+(v) employee collective bargaining to the same extent as required or provided by state law; and

+(vi) a plan for consideration of input by community members and staff as to formation and implementation issues.
+Consideration of input may be identified by formation of advisory committees involving staff and/or community members, conduct of a properly noticed public meeting for purposes of comment on the formation or operation of the charter school, or any other reasonable means that result in an opportunity for input by staff and community members prior to a decision of significant interest to the public regarding the formation or operation of - (e) A school district may discontinue an approved charter school at any time.
 If it does so, it shall promptly notify the Board of Public Education in writing.